- Download our Jakarta Schools Guide

-Sightseeing in Jakarta
+Recommended attractions in Jakarta

 National Museum of Indonesia

-The National Museum is near the Monas and houses the most comprehensive collection of cultural artefacts from the entire archipelago.
+The National Museum is near the Monas and houses the most comprehensive collection of cultural artefacts in the entire archipelago.
 Allocate at least half a day to wander around and learn about the fascinating and rich Indonesian history.

 Taman Mini Indonesia Indah